reubenharry/physics/docs/maths/calculus.md

 ## Infinite dimensional calculus

 As per
-    todo link, we can think of a function as the limit of $n\to\infty$ of an n-dimensional vector.
+     link, we can think of a function as the limit of $n\to\infty$ of an n-dimensional vector.
 In this limit, we can also consider doing calculus.

 In particular, we define $\frac{\delta S}{\delta f}$ by its inner product with a function, namely:

 $$
 \frac{S(f+\epsilon g)-S(f)}{\epsilon} = \langle \frac{\delta S}{\delta f}, g \rangle = \int \frac{\delta S}{\delta f}g
 $$
-TODO check
+ check
 -->

 ## Integrals